or fire wall

 Origin of firewall

-Apparently the foul-up is on the other side of the firewall.
+That meant that whatever it was that had fouled up the controls was on the other side of the firewall.

 A means of separating a computer network from outside networks for security purposes.
 A server outside an organization's own network may be used to funnel all incoming and outgoing traffic to assist in keeping out viruses, as well as to prevent unauthorized outsiders from gaining access to a network.